-When comparing the cost of the pass with the regular admission prices of the included attractions, you can see that the Go Paris Explorer Pass could end up saving you tons of money, but it totally depends on how you use it.
+When comparing the cost of the pass with the regular admission prices of the included attractions, you can see that Go City’s Paris Explorer Pass could end up saving you a bunch of money, but it totally depends on how you use it.

 If you’re only interested in a few of the cheaper attractions, it’s not going to be worth buying the pass.
 Realistically, though, most people don’t fall into that category.

 By visiting Disneyland Paris, especially during high season, you are almost guaranteed to save money by using the pass.
 But let’s look at some other examples.

 At regular pricing, the Eiffel Tower Tour and the Macaron Pastry Class come to €101 on their own.
 So buying the three choice pass more than covers the cost – which means your third attraction is essentially free.